Poland has duty to shoot down Russian missiles over Ukraine, minister says

 Mr Sikorski said it is preferable to shoot rockets and drones down at a higher altitude over Ukraine, as the risk of casualties increases the closer a missile was to its target when it is intercepted.
 “Ukrainians have told us: you’re welcome,” he added.

-A bilateral security deal signed between Warsaw and Kyiv in July included an agreement to “examine the rationale and feasibility of possible intercepting in Ukraine’s airspace missiles and UAVs [unmanned aerial vehicles] fired in the direction of the territory of Poland”.
+A bilateral security deal signed by Poland and Ukraine in July included an agreement to “examine the rationale and feasibility of possible intercepting in Ukraine’s airspace missiles and UAVs [unmanned aerial vehicles] fired in the direction of the territory of Poland”.

-Warsaw insisted that any such move would only be introduced with “the stamp of approval of the international community, preferably Nato”, but Nato's secretary general Jens Stoltenberg said in the wake of that deal that Nato "will not be involved in this conflict.".
+Warsaw insisted that any such move would only be introduced with “the stamp of approval of the international community, preferably Nato”.
+However, Nato's secretary general Jens Stoltenberg said in the wake of that deal that Nato "will not be involved in this conflict".

 Ukraine has been pushing for allies to be more involved in its defence, not least by giving Kyiv permission to use Western-supplied missiles to strike deep inside Russia.
 Ukraine has had some success in drone strikes on Russian airfields,. destroying some of the fighter jets and bombs used in Moscow's aerial assault.
 But officials are clear that it isn't enough.

-On the ground, the Ukrainians driving into Russia's Kursk region following a surprise cross-border assault three weeks ago, and the Russian army pushing deeper into the Donetsk region of eastern Ukraine.
+On the ground, Ukraine is driving further into Russia's Kursk region following its surprise cross-border incursion three weeks ago, and the Russian army is pushing deeper into the Donetsk region of eastern Ukraine.

-Britain's Defense Ministry said on Sunday that Russian forces accelerated their advance on they key Donetsk stronghold Povkrosk over the past week and are likely within six miles (10 kilometres) of the city.
+Britain's Ministry of Defence said on Sunday that Russian forces accelerated their advance on the key Donetsk stronghold of Povkrosk over the past week and are likely within six miles of the city.

 Reuters and Associated Press contributed to this report